Gardner Museum Heist —Blog

 In addition Navarro says sources close to his employer, not his employer, but "sources close to his employer (cab company) showed him going to work every day."
 Nobody works every day.
 When someone says that somebody came to work every day that generally means they were reliable.
 They came on the days they were scheduled.
 They did not take a lot of unscheduled time off.
 As it is generally used, it does not mean literally that they came to work every single day.
 Ramsay sometimes worked as a cab driver at night too, according to Navarro's book.

 Since cab drivers who rent their taxis like Navarro says Ramsay did, are not employees.
 They are independent contractors.
 With "the hours upon hours he spends waiting in line at Orlando International every day in a cab he can pay the rent on only if he gets more fares than time permits."
-“Why don’t you work the hotels, Rod,” Navarro suggests at one point.

 But Navarro writes that the sources showed him working every day.
 This suggests some kind of a record, like a payroll record or cab rental record.
 If Ramsay was under surveillance, then the FBI would have logged the dates and times of his cab rentals.
-Surely in the "thirty-six volumes of material and hundreds of pages" about Ramsay there would be payroll records and cab rental ledgers showing the time and dates of his work.
+Surely in the "thirty-six volumes of material and hundreds of pages" about Ramsay there would be payroll records or cab rental ledgers showing the time and dates of his work.

 Furthermore, after his arrest numerous news reports described Ramsay as an unemployed cab driver: "Ramsay told the FBI he made $20,000 for his spy work, but at the time of his arrest he was an unemployed cab driver so financially strapped he was living at his mother’s tiny trailer in Tampa and sometimes slept in his car, Navarro said."
 But Navarro, in his email to Kurkjian makes no reference to the fact that Ramsay was unemployed at the time of or shortly after the Gardner heist.